michelle-chaewon/MOOC-Coursework/README.md

 # MOOC Coursework
-This repository contains course assignments, projects and certificates of MOOC courses that I've taken.
-Updates coming soon!
+[Updates coming soon] This repository contains course assignments, projects and certificates of MOOC courses that I've taken.